muratk5n/thirdwave/en/index.md

 ---

-It makes sense for Disney to go Woke, they are deeply embedded in complex.
+It makes sense for Disney to go Woke, they are deeply embedded in the complex.
 They need to gaslight, that means taking part in the Woke debate.
 They are essentially pursuing this non-issue to escape the pitchforks.